Insert Rows

-The Airport extension allows data to be inserted into tables it manages.
-The Arrow Flight server is responsible for storing and persisting the data if it chooses to do so.
+The Airport extension supports inserting data into managed tables through standard SQL INSERT statements.
+The Arrow Flight server is responsible for storing and persisting the data.

 Support for RETURNING